Stocks rebound as Fed officials calm inflation fears, for now

 “The buy-the-dip crowd were out in force,” suggesting that recent selling was “a pullback within a bull market,” he said.

-S&P 500 futures pointed to further gains of 0.4% when the market reopens, following a 1.2% rally in the index (.SPX) on Thursday.
-The Dow Jones Industrial Average (.DJI) ended the day up 1.3% and the Nasdaq Composite (.IXIC) advanced 0.7%.
+S&P 500 futures pointed to further gains of 0.4% when the market reopens, following a 1.2% rally in the index on Thursday.
+The Dow Jones Industrial Average ended the day up 1.3% and the Nasdaq Composite advanced 0.7%.

-The rally was led by shares in small-cap companies (.RUT), chip makers (.SOX) and transportation providers (.DJT) - businesses that stand to gain as the United States emerges from the pandemic-induced recession.
+The rally was led by shares in small-cap companies, chip makers and transportation providers - businesses that stand to gain as the United States emerges from the pandemic-induced recession.

-Benchmark 10-year Treasury yields , which had spiked 7 basis points following Wednesday's CPI print in the biggest daily rise in two months, fell by nearly 4 basis points overnight and eased further in Asian trading to 1.6539%.
+Benchmark 10-year Treasury yields, which had spiked 7 basis points following Wednesday’s CPI print in the biggest daily rise in two months, fell by nearly 4 basis points overnight and eased further in Asian trading to 1.6539%.
+[US/]

 The U.S. currency was steady against a basket of its major peers, with the dollar index consolidating around the 90.70 level for a second day on Friday, following Wednesday’s 0.6% jump.